jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <font size="4">
 <p>So it looks like the second half of the flag is somewhere else.
 I don't see any other suspicious-yet-familiar strings in the text editor.</p>

 <p>It turns out the answer might be closer than we think/thought.
-The picture <code>DF2.jpg</code> looks 'funny' in the sense that some parts are clearer than the other.
+The picture <code>DF2.jpg</code> looks 'funny' in the sense that some parts are clearer than others.
 Drawing lines and dots along those parts gives us:</p>
 </font>

 <center>